Samstag Museum

-The Samstag Museum is located on the first two levels of the front corner of the building.
+Samstag Museum of Art, also known as Samstag Museum or simply Samstag, is a contemporary art museum in Adelaide, South Australia.
+Part of Adelaide University, the museum is open to the public and has free admission.

-The Samstag Museum of Art, also known as the Samstag Museum, was opened in October 2007 as the Anne & Gordon Samstag Museum of Art, in the Hawke Building of the CityWest campus of the University of South Australia (UniSA).
-The museum is named in honour of Anne & Gordon Samstag, "two distinguished American benefactors to Australian culture, whose remarkable bequest provides opportunities for Australian artists to study overseas."
+The museum was opened in October 2007 as the Anne & Gordon Samstag Museum of Art, in the Hawke Building of the City West campus of the University of South Australia, which is now part of Adelaide University.
 The gallery had existed in previous incarnations from about 1977, with several names and locations over the next 30 years.
 In 1991, with the establishment of the University of South Australia, the gallery was renamed the University of South Australia Art Museum, relocating to City West in 1998.
+Following the merger between the University of South Australia and the University of Adelaide, Samstag became part of the newly-established Adelaide University.

 History and description

-An art museum was opened in about 1977 as the College Gallery of the South Australian College of Advanced Education (SACAE) at its Underdale campus.
+An art museum was opened in about 1977 as the College Gallery of the South Australian College of Advanced Education at its Underdale campus.
 In 1991, with the establishment of the University of South Australia, the gallery was renamed the University of South Australia Art Museum, relocating to City West in 1998.
+Following the merger between the University of South Australian and the University of Adelaide, Samstag became part of the newly established Adelaide University.

-The Anne & Gordon Samstag Museum of Art was opened in the Hawke Building of the CityWest campus of the University of South Australia (UniSA) in October 2007.
-It is referred by this name, as well as Samstag Museum of Art and simply Samstag Museum on its website, with the briefer form taking precedence for headings.
+The Anne & Gordon Samstag Museum of Art was opened in the Hawke Building of the City West campus of the University of South Australia in October 2007.
+It is now referred to as Samstag Museum of Art, Samstag Museum and, simply, Samstag.

-The museum was named in honour of Anne & Gordon Samstag, "two distinguished American benefactors to Australian culture, whose remarkable bequest provides opportunities for Australian artists to study overseas."
+The museum was named in honour of Anne & Gordon Samstag, "two distinguished American benefactors to Australian culture, whose remarkable bequest provides opportunities for Australian artists to study overseas".
 Gordon Samstag was an American artist who taught at the South Australian School of Art from 1961 to 1970.
 Born in New York on 21 June 1906, he was educated at the New York Art Students League and the Académie Colarossi in Paris.
 His art is widely displayed in the US, including murals in now heritage-listed buildings in Scarsdale, New York and Reidsville, North Carolina.
-The Samstags moved to Florida in 1976 where Anne died in 1987, and Gordon in 1990.
+The Samstags moved to Florida in 1976, where Anne died in 1987, and Gordon in 1990.

-The Museum presents contemporary visual art in a series of changing exhibitions, as well as art of the past that has still has relevance, catering for a broad range of interests.
-The Museum also manages and develops the University of South Australia Art Collection.
+The museum presents contemporary visual art in a series of changing exhibitions, as well as art of the past that has still has relevance, catering for a broad range of interests.
+The museum also manages and develops the University of South Australia Art Collection.